c08oprkiua/SMM-Level-Format-Documentation/metadata.md

 * 3: Fast Autoscroll
 # Flag
 Next is the flag byte, at offset `0x73`, with a byte length of 1.
 Not sure what this does.

-Next is kind of the beginning of the course data, but I will include it here because it's metadata *about the course*.
 # Level Width
 The width of the course, i.e. how long the course is from start to flagpole, is at offset `0x74`, with a byte duration of 4 bytes.
 # Mii Hex Data